Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 ![Endpoint](endpoint.png)

 Each endpoint involved in the conversation is represented by a gray box along the top of the diagram.
 Hover on the endpoint to get more information such as the host that the endpoint is running on.
-Extending from the bottom of each endpoint is a (life)line that shows time flowing from top to bottom.
+Extending from the bottom of each endpoint is a lifeline that shows time flowing from top to bottom.

 ### Start of conversation

 ![Start of conversation marker](start-of-conversation.png)

 Each conversation starts with a single command or event.
-This message is often triggered by some action external to the system such as a user clicking a Submit Order button on a website.
-The metadata used to generate the diagram does not include the trigger such cases but it does include the endpoint that sent or published the message, represented by a Start of Conversation marker on the endpoint lifeline.
+This message is often triggered by some action external to the system (such as a user clicking a Submit Order button on a website).
+The metadata used to generate the diagram does not include the trigger in these cases but it does include the endpoint that sent or published the message, represented by a Start of Conversation marker on the endpoint lifeline.

 NOTE: The Start of Conversation marker may not always be visible.
 This can happen if the conversation started a long time ago and the initiating message has expired.
 It can also happen if the number of messages in the conversation is very large.
-The diagram will only show get the last 50 messages from the conversation and this may not include the initiating message.
+The diagram will show only the last 50 messages from the conversation and this may not include the initiating message.

 ### Messages